 Industry bodies have warned that the changes being implemented could result in placing the UK in danger of moving from being one of the most flexible to one of the most inflexible labour markets in the world and that it was a disaster for public sector talent supply.
 Economic forecasters predict that labour costs will rise at a time when the public purse is being scrutinised and budgets are already tight.

 In addition to the new IR35 regime that will be implemented from April 2017, the Chancellor also announced changes to the Flat Rate VAT scheme.
 A new 16.5% rate will be introduced for “limited costs traders”.
 This description covers those businesses that do not have significant costs for goods and materials – so many contractors working through their personal service companies are likely to be affected.

 We are urging any government contractor to seek independent, professional advice.
 ContractingWISE have been monitoring this situation since the whitepaper last Summer and have already provided options for government contractors who were anxious that this day would come.
-As independent advisers working with a range of contractor solution providers, ContractingWISE can offer contractors confused about their options, professional guidance and assistance.
+Working with a range of contractor solution providers, ContractingWISE can offer contractors confused about their options a link to professional guidance and assistance.
 If you’re looking for more information about what contractors should expect in the new financial year, you can read our latest guide here.